Zhang Wen (badminton)

 Zhang Wen (张稳 (Zhāng Wěn); born 25 September 1992) is a Chinese badminton player.
 In 2014, he won the Grand Prix Gold title at the Bitburger Open tournament in the men's doubles event partnered with Wang Yilyu.
-He and Wang also won the men's doubles title at the China International Challenge tournament back to back from 2014–2016.
+He and Wang also won the men's doubles title at the China International tournament back to back from 2014 to 2016.